 Welcome to the Malmsbury Reservoir Fishing Guide.
 Malmsbury River is one of our earliest water supplies constructed way back in 1865 and today is used as a domestic water supply.
-This fishing destination is located off Sullivan street and situated about a 10-minute drive from the township Kyneton and a short distance from the Lauriston reservoir and upper coliban reservoir.
-Fishing is permitted from the banks and dam wall.
+This fishing destination is located off Sullivan street and situated about a 10-minute drive from the township Kyneton and a short distance from the Lauriston reservoir and upper Coliban reservoir.
+Fishing is permitted from the banks and dam walls.
 During the dry months, many areas of this fishing hole are unfishable with very low water levels.
 It’s regularly stocked with trout and a great spot to target trout and an abundance of Redfin.
 As this is part of the local drinking water there is no boating or wadding in this River.

 Things to do at Malsmbury Reservoir

 This is a scenic area that presents a nice walk, bird spotting and photo opportunities.
 It has basic picnic facilities including tables and toilets.
 There is adequate parking in the parks entrance and a small walk to the fishing areas.
 As suggested water levels can be an issue so do check Malmsbury water levels.

 Fishing Malmsbury Reservoir

 At Malsmbury Reservoir you can target brown trout, rainbow trout, redfin, carp, tench & goldfish.
 Lots of snags, and always be careful when walking along the rocks or rock walls which can become very slippery.
 If you fishing with bait then scrub worms, power bait, yabbies, and mudeye are great options either suspended from a float or running sinker rig.
 Flicking lures can be challenging as the shallow areas are full of weed and grass so you need to cast beyond those areas to have any success.
 Soft plastics and spinners are also fantastic options.
 We encourage you to read our detailed guide on the best lures & plastics when targeting Redfin.
 Shallow diving hard body lures such as bullet lures, Daiwa double-clutch, Rapala Countdown series and Savage gear minnows are also excellent choices.

 Most freshwater species have a tendency to feed more aggressively at Dawn and Dusk.
 Our favourite is fishing the sundown particularly in the warmer months

 Recommended baits Malmsbury Reservoir